 The Group initially measures all financial liabilities at fair value.
-In the case of financial
+In the case of financial liabilities measured at amortized cost, transaction costs that are directly attributable to the financial liabilities in question are deducted from such fair value.

 (ii) Subsequent measurement